iAbhishek91/google-cloud/Q.md

 ## what is relation between Project and Region

-## Where we can find the events triggered by some service
+## Where we can find the events triggered by some service by user or by GCP

 - "Activity list" tab of the GCP console.
 - The specify the action in detail, what action, by whom and when

-## Where we can find any recommendation based on our cloud use
+## Where we can find any GCP recommendation based on our cloud use

 Under cloud console, under recommendation tab.